The Last Global Extinction in the deep

 B.W., 2002: Late Pliocene to middle Pleistocene extinctions of deep-sea

-benthic foraminifera ("Stilostomella extinction") in the
+benthic foraminifera ("Stilostomella

-South-west Pacific.
-Journal of Foraminiferal Research, 32: 274-306.
+Foraminiferal Research, 32: 274-306.

 - Hayward,